-Day nursery (53)
+Day nursery (55)

-After school club (24)
+After school club (28)

-After school clubs provide childcare after school hours, and are a safe place for children to play, relax and socialise.
+After school clubs offers care outside of the child’s full time school day, running before school, after school and during the school holidays for children aged 3-11+ years.
 Some clubs that are not run by schools can collect children from their school at the end of the day.

-Holiday club (8)
+Holiday club (12)

-Breakfast club (9)
+Breakfast club (10)

 Open Access Play (1)

-Family support services (369)
+Family support services (271)

 Family support services cover a range of support services, networks and facilities for parents and carers and young people to enhance their capacity to cope with the challenges of family life.
 These services also help children and young people reach their full potential.
 Family Support Services can be provided by the statutory, voluntary and private sectors.

-Children and young people's activities (101)
+Children and young people's activities (88)

 A range of information about local clubs and activities for children and young people.

-Parent and toddler / preschool activities (10)
+Parent and toddler / preschool activities (14)

-School-based nurseries (1)
+School-based nurseries (2)